kstost/aicodehelper/README.md

 5. **Code Generating**
    This feature uses artificial intelligence to generate code based on the description of the desired functionality provided in the explanation.
+   This function provides help by referring to the language mode set in the code editor.
    <img src="https://blog.kakaocdn.net/dn/bNM7Lr/btr2TC3VdgJ/3WlDMegYVucPwOANBQVRtk/img.gif" width="100%" />
    Select the code you want to request in the code editor and press `Ctrl+Shift+Alt+G`.
    If you press the shortcut key without making a selection, it automatically selects the line where the cursor is located.